 Methodology and model selection tests

 The dependent variable in our model is the stock of bilateral FDI between all possible pairs of countries and territories in Asia.
 Inspecting the FDI data shows that around 70% of Asian country pairs do not send FDI to each other.
 The majority of observations on the dependent variable therefore take the value zero.
-A common problem in the international trade and FDI literature is how to deal with these zeros in estimation.
-The tendency in the literature is to estimate a Heckman sample selection model.
-However, we do not face missing data here.
-The zeros are true zeros, i.e., corner solution outcomes.
-A corner solution response model (Wooldridge, 2010), rather than a sample selection model, is therefore more appropriate.
+This presents a problem in empirical modelling since the assumption of a mean linear in covariates cannot truly be linear (Wooldridge, 2010).
+This is a common problem in the international trade and FDI literature where it is typical to use a Tobit model or, more recently, a Poisson pseudo-maximum-likelihood (PPML) estimator.

 We assume that the observed values of FDI are the outcomes of a maximization problem that allows the possibility of corner solutions at zero.
+That is, observed zero values do not reflect an observability problem, but rather correspond to corner solution outcomes.
 We can express this as:

 FDI = max(0, xβ + ε) (2)